By Dylan Shulman By Dylan Shulman | May 22, 2023 | Culture Feature Art Entertainment

 Roots Picnic

 Dance the day away as the acclaimed band The Roots returns home to Philadelphia this June alongside an award-winning lineup of curated musicians.
-With major performers like Lil Uzi Vert, Ari Lennox, City Girls and Busta Rhymes, this festival is a must-attend for hip-hop and R&B fans.
-Taking place at the Mann at Fairmount Park, Roots Picnic is the ideal event to take in tunes while enjoying local bites on the lawn.
+With major performers like Lil Wayne, Nas, Victoria Monét and Gunna, this festival is a must-attend for hip-hop and R&B fans.
+Taking place at the Mann in Fairmount Park, Roots Picnic is the ideal event to take in tunes while enjoying local bites on the lawn.
 5201 Parkside Ave., rootspicnic.com

 6/19 - 7/4